microsoft/windows-ai-studio-templates/configs/mistral-7b/README.md

 You can monitor the progress of the provision via the link that is displayed in the output channel.

 ### Add Huggingface Token to the ACA Secret
-If you're using Mistral, ensure to accept the LICENSE provided by HuggingFace.
+If you're using Mistral, ensure to accept the LICENSE of [Mistral](https://huggingface.co/mistralai/Mistral-7B-v0.1) on HuggingFace.
 Following this, to bypass the need for manual login on the Hugging Face Hub, you should set your HuggingFace token as an environment variable.
 You can do this using the `AI Toolkit: Add Azure Container Apps Job secret for fine-tuning command`.
 With this command, you can set the secret name as [`HUGGING_FACE_HUB_TOKEN`](https://huggingface.co/docs/huggingface_hub/package_reference/environment_variables#hftoken) and use your Hugging Face token as the secret value.